Tomb of Yuya and Thuya: Mummies

-The well preserved mummified bodies of Yuya and Thuya were found in their coffins, although both had been disturbed by robbers.
+The well preserved mummified bodies of Yuya and Thuya were found in their coffins, although both had been disturbed and partially unwrapped by robbers.
 Davis was particularly struck by Thuya, who was lying covered in fine cloth, with only her head and feet exposed.

-I had occasion to sit by her in the tomb for nearly an hour, and having nothing else to see or do, I studied her face and indulged in speculations germane to the situation, until her dignity and character so impressed me that I almost found it necessary to apologize for my presence.

-The Australian anatomist Grafton Elliot Smith was the first to examine the bodies for Quibell's 1908 publication of the tomb in which he characterizes them both as perfect examples of the embalmer's art.
+The Australian anatomist Grafton Elliot Smith was the first to examine the bodies for Quibell's 1908 publication of the tomb in which he characterizes them both as "perfect" examples of the embalmer's art.

 Yuya

 The mummy of Yuya was found still partially wrapped, with only his torso being divested of wrappings by ancient robbers.
 Despite this disturbance, the thieves had missed the gold plate (113 × 42 mm) covering the embalming incision.
 When the body of Yuya was removed from his innermost coffin, a partially strung necklace composed of large gold and lapis lazuli beads was found behind his neck, where it had presumably fallen after being snapped by robbers.
 The intact wrappings covering the head were removed before the body was shipped to Cairo.

 The body of Yuya is that of an old man, 1.651 m tall, with white wavy hair now discoloured by the embalming process; his eyebrows and eyelashes are dark brown.
 The arms are bent with his hands placed under his chin.
 A gold finger stall was found on the little finger of the right hand.
 There were linen embalming packs placed in front of the eyes, and the body cavity was stuffed with resin-treated linen packs.
 Smith guessed his age at death to be sixty based on outward appearance alone.
-Modern CT scanning has estimated his age at death to be fifty to sixty years, based on the level of joint degeneration and tooth wear; his cause of death could not be identified.
+CT scanning has estimated his age at death to be fifty to sixty years, based on the level of joint degeneration and tooth wear; his cause of death could not be identified.
 Maspero judged that, based on the position of the sarcophagi, Yuya was the first to die and be interred in the tomb.
 However, the large eyes and small nose and mouth seen on his funerary mask suggests it was made during the last decade of the reign of Amenhotep III, meaning he may have outlived Thuya.

 While Smith notes that his features are not classically Egyptian, he considers that there was much migration from neighbouring countries throughout Egyptian history and "it would be rash to offer a final opinion on the subject of [Yuya's] nationality."